xkisxk/tp/docs/DeveloperGuide.md

 ##### [4.5.2.1 `readCardsFromFile`](#content)

 The `readCardsFromFile()` method reads from the `Cards_CardLI.json` file.
-As per the sequence diagram shown above, this method calls the `parseDeck(JSONObject jsonDeck)` method iteratively to convert the saved data into individual `Deck` instances to be added into the application.
+As per the sequence diagram under the "Reading from JSON files" header, this method calls the `parseDeck(JSONObject jsonDeck)` method iteratively to convert the saved data into individual `Deck` instances to be added into the application.
 The sequence diagram depicting the exact implementation and execute of the `parseDeck(JSONObject jsonDeck)` method is shown below.

 ![](assets/parseDeckSeqDiagram.png)

 ##### [4.5.2.2 `readTestFromFile`](#content)

 The `readTestsFromFile()` method reads from the `Tests_CardLI.json` file.
-As per the sequence diagram shown above, this method calls the `parseAnswerList(JSONObject jsonTestHistory)` method iteratively to convert the saved data into individual `AnswerList` instances to be added into the application.
+As per the sequence diagram under the "Reading from JSON files" header, this method calls the `parseAnswerList(JSONObject jsonTestHistory)` method iteratively to convert the saved data into individual `AnswerList` instances to be added into the application.
 The sequence diagram depicting the exact implementation and execute of the `parseDeck(JSONObject jsonTestHistory)` method is shown below.

 ![](assets/parseAnswerListSeqDiagram.png)